bioinfo-arctic/FSK2053/Spring_2025/Practical_genetic_data_and_database.md

 > 11. evalue expect value
 > 12. bitscore bit score

-Now you run the command and wait for it finish.
-Mean time you prepare a table in MS excel (metadata) with what species you found in online blast version.
+Now you run the command and wait for it to finish.
+In the mean time you prepare a table in MS excel (metadata) with what species you found in online blast version.

 Now we have output and let’s interpret the table output of BLAST.